 Rowan’s Department of Theatre and Dance is a cutting-edge program that encourages innovative, creative, and independent artists.
 We promote intensive cross-disciplinary studies among performance forms.
-Therefore, will be looking at your openness towards collaboration and your willingness to work outside your comfort zone during the admission, audition and interview process.
+Therefore, we will be looking at your openness towards collaboration and your willingness to work outside your comfort zone during the admission, audition and interview process.

 Step 1: Select one of the following major or concentration options:

 - Theater: Performance (Acting)